 - Art does not have to be done on paper always.
 You can even paint on vases, pots, fabric or mugs

 - Ditch the brushes and try painting with fruits, vegetables or your fingers

-- Try your hand at some DIY décor artefacts to style
+- Try your hand at some DIY décor artifacts to style your home

 - You don’t have to always wait for an occasion!
-Take out your box of coloured powders [gulal] and draw a rangoli just for the fun of it
+Take out your box of colored powders [gulal] and draw a rangoli just for the fun of it

 - Even if you’re not good at dancing, put on some music and dance with your kids; it will not only make you feel relaxed, but young as well